 Do you believe you are doing insights right?
 Do you believe your work is truly consumer-led and human-centric?

-Let’s take the anthropologist’s test.
+Let’s take the anthropologist’s quiz.

 The chart below illustrates how a culture typically plays out.
 On the outer edge are ‘signals’ that indicate where a culture might be headed.
 Behind it are ‘trends’ which are nothing but more established signals that provide us with tactical direction as to the evolution of consumer behavior within that culture.